QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`void setRampupTime(double time)`

-	This function can be used to change the ramp-up time from the value specified in the project or simulation file, call before *initializeSimulation()*.
+	This function can be used to change the ramp-up time from the value specified in the project or simulation file, call before :code:`initializeSimulation()`.

 :code:`void setInitialConditions_at_num(double yaw, double pitch, double azimuth, double rpm, int num = 0)`

 	This function may be used to set the turbine initial yaw [deg], collective pitch [deg], azimuthal angle [deg] and initial rotSpeed [rpm] to a value different than specified in the QBlade project or simulation input file.
-It needs to be called before *initializeSimulation()*.
+It needs to be called before :code:`initializeSimulation()`.

 :code:`void setTurbinePosition_at_num(double x, double y, double z, double rotx, double roty, double rotz, int num = 0)`

 	This function sets the turbine tower bottom x, y and z position [m], and xrot, yrot zrot rotation [deg].
-It can be called before *initializeSimulation()* if the turbine position should be offset initially or during the simulation loop if it should be changed dynamically, for example during cosimulation with a hydrodynamics software that models the floater.
+It can be called before :code:`initializeSimulation()` if the turbine position should be offset initially or during the simulation loop if it should be changed dynamically, for example during cosimulation with a hydrodynamics software that models the floater.

 :code:`void setControlVars_at_num(double *vars, int num = 0)`

 	This function applies the control actions of the selected turbine (argument *num*) for torque, pitch and yaw angle.
-If it is called after te function *advanceController()* the control actions from the controller can be overwritten (or modified).
+If it is called after the function :code:`advanceController()` the control actions from the controller can be overwritten (or modified).
 The following data needs to be passed in the array *vars*.

 	* vars[0] = generator torque [Nm];
 	* vars[1] = yaw angle [deg];